criyle/go-judge/README.md

 </details>

-Plese use PostMan or similar tools to send request to `http://localhost:5050/run`
+Please use PostMan or similar tools to send request to `http://localhost:5050/run`

 <details><summary>Single (this example require `apt install g++` inside the container)</summary>